Oliver Askew: Avalanche Andretti Formula E (2022)

 In November 2021, it was announced that Askew would reunite with Andretti to partake in his rookie season of Formula E the following year, partnering Jake Dennis.
 He managed to score his first points in Formula E on his debut, after finishing ninth at the Diriyah ePrix.

 Askew departed Andretti after just one season despite being rookie of the year, with his seat being taken by André Lotterer.
 Askew left the series following the season after being unable to secure a seat.

 Andretti Global Formula E (2025)

 Ahead of the team’s home race at the 2025 Miami ePrix, Andretti Global (formerly Andretti Formula E) announced that Askew would rejoin the team as an additional reserve driver for the remainder of Season 11.

 After Formula E

 During the 2023 season, Askew would become a commentator for the Formula E broadcasting team, accompanying former Formula E Champion Nelson Piquet Jr and Naomi Schiff, starting with the Mexico City ePrix.
 It would ultimately be his only season as a Formula E commentator.

-He would return to his former Andretti team as reserve/simulation driver for 2025.
+He would return to his former Andretti team as reserve/simulation driver for both Season 11 and Season 12.